jumpinjackie/mapguide-fdo-docker-build/README.md

 Open 2 separate terminal sessions

-In terminal 1 (to install the MapGuide installer package into the target distro docker container):
+In terminal 1 (to install the MapGuide installer package into the target distro docker container and start the MapGuide Server in interactive mode):

 ```
 ./mapguide_image_install.sh --target [generic|ubuntu] --target-distro [distro] --tag [latest|version]